 5. Combination Structures

-Combination structures are designed to offer the best of both worlds: income stability of fixed payment as well as the possibility of receiving the extra payments increased by sales and productivity.
-This flexibility can be significant for as many types of loan officers, from junior level associates to the most experienced ones.
+Combination structures are designed to offer the best of both worlds: income stability of fixed payment as well as the possibility of receiving extra payments increased by sales and productivity.
+This flexibility can be significant for as many types of loan officers, from junior-level associates to the most experienced ones.

 Factors Influencing Compensation

-There are several factors that can influence how mortgage loan officers get paid:
+Factors can influence how mortgage loan officers get paidSeveral factors can influence how mortgage loan officers get paid:

 - Geographic Location: Salaries can be dependent on the inflation and availability of shelter in a certain region.